 - evidence that the company has not taken all reasonable steps to prevent the problem.

-Any investigation or enforcement action taken by council officers must follow the council's regulatory services enforcement policy (278KB pdf)
+Any investigation or enforcement action taken by council officers must follow the Environmental Health and Regulatory Services Enforcement Policy (pdf 385KB)

 If you do make a complaint: